prestyprajna/Telecom_Domain_Analysis_PowerBI_Dashboard/README.md

    e.
 Used Edit Interactions feature of PowerBI which is used to change the interaction of some visuals for the selected filter.

    f.
 Implemented button navigation using bookmark feature - used to show different visuals on click of a button.

-      Example - Top and Bottom buttons are created to show top 5 and bottom 5 records respectively on the click of the button
+      Example - Top and Bottom buttons are created to show top 5 and bottom 5 records respectively on the click of the respective button.